-Goodwill of \$1,910,908 acquired with business combination of Solution Blend in December 2014 (Note 4) was allocated to Fluids Blending & Packaging Canada CGU.
-The Company performed its annual goodwill impairment test in accordance with the accounting policy stated in the Note 2.
+Goodwill of \$1,910,108 acquired with business combination of Solution Blend in December 2014 (Note 4) was allocated to Fluids Blending & Packaging Canada reportable segment for impairment testing purposes.
+The Company performed its annual goodwill impairment test on its Solution Blend CGU in accordance with the accounting policy stated in Note 2.
 The recoverable amount of all CGUs has been determined based on value in use calculations.
-These calculations use pre-tax cash flow projections based on financial budgets approved by management covering the one-year period to December 31, 2015 and forecasted revenue projections for the four years beyond the budgeted period.
-The recoverable amount of CGUs allocated to Fluids Distribution USA, Fluids Blending & Packaging USA and Fluids Blending & Packaging Canada (\$101,841) was below the carrying amounts, indicating the impairment of goodwill in these CGUs (2013- no impairment).
-The recoverable amount of the CGU acquired with the business combination of Solution Blend was above its carrying value indicating there was no impairment of goodwill.
+These calculations use pre-tax cash flow projections based on financial budgets approved by management covering the one-year period to December 31, 2016 and forecasted revenue projections for the four years beyond the budgeted period.
+The recoverable amount allocated to Fluids Blending & Packaging Canada was below its carrying value, and therefore the Company recorded an impairment of goodwill of \$1,910,108 in 2015.
+The recoverable amount of the Solution Blend CGU amounted to \$1,672,378 as at December 31, 2015.